RosyTucker/RosyTucker.github.io/_posts/2015-11-21-Android-Workshop-Part-2.md

 category: "tutorial"
 ---

 Now we have our app set up, let's customise it a bit.
+In this tutorial we will at a Floating action button and customise the navigation bar and colors.
 <!--more-->

 Step 1: The FAB